Outside the Box provides development support to groups and people across Scotland who want to make a difference in their communities.

 We believe that people who are marginalised are part of the solution to these problems.

 - Everyone can contribute to their community and to society if they have the right encouragement and support.
 One of the contributions we all make is our presence.

 - The labels society puts on people do not change the contributions we are all able to make.

 - There are benefits both to individual people, and to our communities, when all people are welcomed and included.

-- Everyone has the right to have access to services and other supports that are relevant to our circumstances and choices, are delivered to high standards, and which treat us and other people with respect.
+Everyone has the right to have access to services and other supports that are relevant to their circumstances and choices, which are delivered to high standards, and which treat them and others with respect.